-A Maine native, Peterson retires after a long history in the snow sports community.
+A Maine native, Peterson retired after a long history in the snow sports community.
 He began in 1974 as ski director at Bretton Woods resort in NH and moved west to work for the US Ski Association in 1978.
-His 13-year tenure as USSA executive director saw the reuniting of the US Ski Team with USAA in Park City, UT.
+He also was instrumental in developing what has become the Cross Country Ski Areas Association.
+His 13-year tenure as USSA executive director saw the reuniting of the US Ski Team with USSA in Park City, UT.
 He helped elevate freestyle skiing to Olympic medals status and chaired the FIS Advertising Committee.

 Along with a first class XC ski facility, Peterson established a full-service tubing hill at Soldier Hollow (with snowmaking) to build the venue's revenue and customer base serving more than 420,000 tubers in the last decade and a half.
 More than 91,000 Utah youth have tried skiing through the foundation's programming.
 Soldier Hollow is also the home of the world's foremost Sheepdog Championships and other significant Heber Valley events.